chandan21gupta/Reddit-Flair-Detector/README.md

 and tries to predict the flair using them by applying the finalized model.

 ## Files And Directories
 [Data](https://github.com/chandan21gupta/Reddit-Flair-Detector/tree/master/Data) contains mongodb instance of raw data,its csv and the resulting data after cleaning and pre processing.
+It also contains a script called graph.py that generates statistics for data.

 [Finalized_Model](https://github.com/chandan21gupta/Reddit-Flair-Detector/tree/master/Finalised_model) contains the finalizes ML algorithm and combined data feature which gave the maximum accuracy during testing and training.